shaiguitar/haml-i18n-extractor/README.md

 Extract strings likely to be translated from haml templates for I18n translation.
 Replace the text, create yaml files, do all things you thought macros would solve, but didn't end up really saving THAT much time.
 Automate that pain away.

-# Idempotent
+# Use it over and over again

-It's idempotent, which means you can run this library/executable against the same haml file after you've already translated the keys, and it won't try to retranslate already translated text.
-Pretty cool.
+It doesn't translate already translated keys, or things it identfies that are not text.
+What this means is that you can run this library/executable against the same haml file(s) after you've already translated stuff, and it will only look at things you really need and not any prior stuff.
+Pretty great.
+Try it, and see.

 ## Usage